MATERIALIZED VIEWS

 Why inserts into materialized views are not idempotent?

-ClickHouse still does not have transactions.
-They will be implemented around 2022Q2.
+ClickHouse® still does not have transactions.
+They were to be implemented around 2022Q2 but still not in the roadmap.

-Because of Clickhouse materialized view is a trigger.
-And an insert into a table and an insert into a subordinate materialized view it’s two different inserts so they are not atomic alltogether.
+Because of ClickHouse materialized view is a trigger.
+And an insert into a table and an insert into a subordinate materialized view it’s two different inserts so they are not atomic altogether.

 Example 1.
 Inconsistency with deduplicate_blocks_in_dependent_materialized_views 0